cozy/cozy-ui/react/Dialog/Readme.md

 ## Dialog

 If no ready made [CozyDialogs](#/CozyDialogs) corresponds to what you need, you can use Dialog directly.
-The useCozyDialog hook returns props to spread on the components used in your custom Dialog.
+The useCozyDialog takes [CozyDialog props]([CozyDialogs](#/CozyDialogs)) and returns props to spread on the components used in your custom Dialog.
+Those props will make sure that even your custom Dialogs will behave as CozyDialogs.

 ```jsx
 import cx from 'classnames'